-A Wheel of Life assessment is a simple yet powerful life assessment tool used by coaches.
+A Wheel of Life assessment is a simple yet powerful life coaching tool used by coaches.
 It provides a very effective diagnostic of how clients are balancing different facets of their life.
+It is also very versatile.
+In this guide, we will show you how a Wheel can be used in any area of life and business.

-A Wheel of Life is essentially a way to diagnose and balance the most important facets of life.
+A Wheel of Life is a powerful coaching tool to diagnose and balance the most important facets of life.

 Coaches know that sometimes a problem being faced may have its roots in a completely different place – somewhere you may not look, or may not even want to look.
 For example, workplace issues may be related to what’s happening with one’s satisfaction in other walks of life such as social or family.